open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-planetapps.md

 [Feedback](movies/vi-feedback.mp4)
 [Generating Activity Reports](movies/vi-generatingactivityreports.mp4)

-We suggest you to play around a bit, try to explore and feel comfortable with Planet.
+We suggest you play around a bit, try to explore and feel comfortable with Planet.

 ## Upload Resources